 \section{Abstract}

 Open-set Domain Adaptation (OSDA) aims to adapt a model from a labeled source domain to an unlabeled target domain, where novel classes — also referred to as target-private unknown classes — are present.
 Source-free Open-set Domain Adaptation (SF-OSDA) methods address OSDA without accessing labeled source data, making them particularly relevant under privacy constraints.
 However, SF-OSDA presents significant challenges due to distribution shifts and the introduction of novel classes.
-Existing SF-OSDA methods typically rely on thresholding the prediction entropy of a sample to identify it as either a known or unknown class but fail to explicitly learn discriminative features for the target-private unknown classes.
+Existing SF-OSDA methods typically rely on thresholding the prediction entropy of a sample to identify it as either a known or unknown class, but fail to explicitly learn discriminative features for the target-private unknown classes.
 We propose Recall and Refine (RRDA), a novel SF-OSDA framework designed to address these limitations by explicitly learning features for target-private unknown classes.
-RRDA employs a two-step process.
+RRDA employs a two-stage process.
 First, we enhance the model’s capacity to recognize unknown classes by training a target classifier with an additional decision boundary, guided by synthetic samples generated from target domain features.
 This enables the classifier to effectively separate known and unknown classes.
-In the second step, we adapt the entire model to the target domain, addressing both domain shifts and improving generalization to unknown classes.
-Any off-the-shelf source-free domain adaptation method (e.g., SHOT, AaD) can be seamlessly integrated into our framework at this stage.
+Second, we adapt the entire model to the target domain, addressing both domain shifts and distinguishability to unknown classes.
+Any off-the-shelf source-free domain adaptation method (e.g.\ SHOT, AaD) can be seamlessly integrated into our framework at this stage.
 Extensive experiments on three benchmark datasets demonstrate that RRDA significantly outperforms existing SF-OSDA and OSDA methods.
-The source code is publicly available\footnote{https://github.com/ismailnejjar/RRDA}.
+The code is available at \url{https://github.com/ismailnejjar/RRDA}.